newsboat/newsboat/doc/internal/docker.md

 using your favourite tools to edit the files.
 Let's build Newsboat this way:

     $ docker run \
+        --rm \
         --mount type=bind,source=$(pwd),target=/home/builder/src \
         newsboat-ubuntu18.04-i686 \
         make -j9

+`--rm` deletes the container once it finished, by default it is kept and will just litter up your system.
 `--mount` links your current directory to "/home/builder/src" inside the container.
 "newsboat-ubuntu18.04-i686" is the image from which we're creating the container, and `make -j9` is the command we're running inside of it.